MathieuGr02/mathieugr.github.io/_Algorithms-Datastructures/2024-04-22-datastructures.md

 ## Build max heap

+When building the max heap, we start at the second last node (a.k.a the parents of the leaves) and sink them if needed and iterate over all the then preceding nodes until we reach the root.
 A heap with n elements has a height of $\lfloor \log_2 n \rfloor$ and there are at most, $\lceil \frac{n}{2^{h + 1}} \rceil$ nodes rooting subtrees of height h.
 In total, the worst case running time is

 $$
 T(n) \in O(n)
 $$

 ```python